mhshekhar04/GlamMefy/replit.md

-# StyleMe Hair Styling App
+# GlamMefy Hair Styling App

 ## Overview

-StyleMe is a modern, interactive hair styling web application that allows users to scan their face and try different hairstyles and colors using AI technology.
+GlamMefy is a modern, interactive hair styling web application that allows users to scan their face and try different hairstyles and colors using AI technology.
 The app features a premium user interface with smooth animations, comprehensive style galleries, and an engaging user experience.
 Built as a full-stack application with React frontend and Express backend, it provides real-time hair styling visualization and personalized recommendations.

 ## User Preferences